Carrots as a Model for Defining Critical Period of Weed Management, Biofertilization, and Market Opportunities for Great Plains Vegetables Producers

 Objective 2.
 Evaluate the impact of elevated CO2 on radish growth and weed competition

-Figure 4.
-Critical period of weed control of radish in ambient CO2 conditions

 Figure 5.
+The critical period of weed control of radish under cheatgrass competition in elevated and ambient conditions

-Critical period of weed control of radish in elevated CO2 conditions
+Figure 6.
+The critical period of weed control of radish under buckwheat competition in elevated and ambient conditions

 Objective 3: Investigate value-added products for vegetables in the Great Plains, specifically those impacted by weed competition